kontent-ai/react-components/README.md

 # Kontent.ai's React Components

-The package containing React components useful when processing Kontent data to the site.
+The package containing React components useful when processing Kontent.ai's data to the site.

 ## Install